aptos-labs/aptos-core/developer-docs-site/docs/tutorials/move-tutorial/README.md

 to be phantom because `CoinType` is not used in the struct definition or is only used as a phantom type parameter.

-Read more about phantom type parameters <a href="https://move-language.github.io/move/generics.html#phantom-type-parameters">here</a>.
+Read more about <a href="../../guides/move-guides/book/">phantom type</a> parameters in the Aptos Move Book.
 </details>

 ## Advanced steps